Dynamical Magic Transitions in Monitored Clifford+T Circuits: Magic Transitions via Stabilizer Purification

 Here, we present SP as a mechanism behind the magic transition described in the previous section.
 The overall picture of this mechanism is: in an easy phase, each $T$ gate has its magic annihilated before the next one is applied; whereas in a hard phase, magic from many $T$ gates accumulates.
 Our aim is to calculate the probability that the magic introduced by a $T$ gate can be removed by monitors before further $T$ gates would be applied.
 If this probability is high, then the evolved state is constantly stabilizer-purified, leading to an easy phase.
 This probability depends on the temporal separation of $T$ gates and the monitoring probability.

 We compute this probability by starting from a simplified model, then progressively refining it until it captures most features of the uncorrelated monitoring model.
-In Sec.~\ref{sec:SPTgate}, we study how a single monitor removes the magic of a single $T$ gate in both the original and the PBC circuits.
+In Sec.~\ref{sec:SPTgate}, we study how a single monitor removes the magic of a single $T$ gate (or reduces the magic from a small number of $T$ gates) in both the original and the PBC circuits.
 In Sec.~\ref{sec:SPtoMF}, relating these two perspectives, we argue that SP leads to MF and hence a magic transition.
 In Sec.~\ref{sec:SPTime_purifier}, we calculate the probability to stabilizer-purify and explain how it relates to the entanglement phases.
 In Sec.~\ref{sec:SPtime_implications}, based on the SP probability, we interpret the magic transition for uncorrelated monitoring described in Sec.~\ref{sec:CPXtrans}.
 In Sec.~\ref{sec:SPdirect}, we describe how SP implies that stabilizer simulation of the original circuit (rather than the PBC circuit) is also easy.